rookiemoment/rookiemoment/README.md

 - W2I higher the chances ill answer u since i can be off tab at timez

+- dont expect to be friends but i will treat u with respect

 > [!CAUTION]
 > im very quick to block and expect it to be perm
 >
-> BIG DNI TO ROBLOX MYTH FANS NO EXPECTIONS and ivandrew shippers
+> BIG DNI TO ROBLOX MYTH FANS NO EXPECTIONS, proshippers, and ivandrew shippers
 >
 > respect my boundries:
 >
 > do not kiss or cuddle. do not push any ships onto me. idc if u think its funny its gross
 >
-> overall be nice and treat me and my friendz with respect.
+> overall be nice and treat me and my friendz with respect and dont be pushy
 -----

 ### ❄︎ the characters listed below are my **kins**! like heavy heavy kins